 Airlines may not refuse to allow a service animal based on its breed or physical type, but they may require that the dog fit on the handler's lap or within the handler's foot space on the plane.
 They may also require that service dogs be harnessed or leashed on the plane and in the airport.
 (14 C.F.R. § 382.117, 85 Fed.
 Reg.
 79742 (2020).)

-Under the ACAA and its accompanying regulations, airlines must accept the believable “verbal assurances” of travelers with disabilities that their animal companions are service animals.
-If any segment of the flight is scheduled to take at least eight hours, the passenger may need to provide documentation that the animal won't need to relieve itself on the plane or can do so in a way that doesn't create a health or sanitation problem.
-(14 C.F.R. § 382.117(a), (d).)
+Under the amended regulations, airlines may require passengers traveling with service dogs to submit a completed form with information and assurances about the animal's training, health, and good behavior.
+Also, if any segment of the flight is scheduled to take at least eight hours, the passenger may need to provide documentation that the service animal won't need to relieve itself on the plane or can do so in a way that doesn't create a health or sanitation problem.

 The DOT rule also prohibits airlines from treating psychiatric service animals any differently than other service animals (such as by requiring additional documentation from a mental health professional, as the regulations previously allowed).
 (14 C.F.R. § 382.117, 85 Fed.
 Reg.
 79742 (2020).)

 Under the previous regulations, travelers could bring untrained emotional support animals on planes as long as they provided documentation from a mental health professional that they needed the animal's presence to fly.
 Because these animals don't need any special training, the lax requirements led to conflicts on flights, including attacks on other passengers or trained service animals.